News For Public Officials . . . . Get the Newsletter - It's FREENFPO Home Strategic Campaign News Campaign Tool Chest Our Readers Write

 Once the document images have been published online there simply is no way they can be returned to the county repositories.
 Once online, the images are mined, copied and redistributed almost instantly to websites all over the world.
 Take Jeb Bush's Social Security number for example.

-The Governor's Social Security Number
+Jeb Bush's Social Security Number

-When Florida Governor Jeb Bush was notified that his Social Security number was appearing on the Dade County Website, he signed a law allowing Florida residents to request their numbers be redacted from official sites.
+When former Florida Governor Jeb Bush was notified that his Social Security number was appearing on the Dade County Website, he signed a law allowing Florida residents to request their numbers be redacted from official sites.
 Dade County was quick to comply with the Governor's request and both his and his wife's numbers were redacted by hand from a Quit Claim Deed.

 It was too little, too late.
 A simple Google search reveals the governor's number on seven websites including two websites that originate in foreign countries.
 It is impossible to determine how many more sites around the world are displaying sensitive information previously downloaded from the Dade County Website.